p3tr0v/chacal/README.md

   <p align="center">
-    Let Chacal hidde your malware in an assalt operation!
+    Let Chacal hidde your malware in your assalt operation!
     <br />
     <br />
     <br />